Crispy Orange Chicken

 Orange Chicken

-Orange Chicken is a Chinese-inspired dish made with breaded fried chicken in orange sauce.
-With this easy recipe, make your own restaurant-quality version!
+Orange Chicken is a 30-minute Chinese-inspired dish made with perfectly crispy fried chicken coated in a sweet and savory orange sauce.

 Prep Time: 10 minutes